Fit as a Mama Bear

 Exercise #5 Hollow Holds

-Hollow holds are an old-school gymnastic exercise that works the front of the abs (anterior core) as well as the hip flexors, quads, everything.
-It's a wicked hold, a challenging exercise but it's a great way to build strength and stability.
+Hollow holds are an old-school gymnastic exercise that works the front of the abs (anterior core) as well as the hip flexors, quads, and everything.
+It's a wicked hold, a challenging exercise, but it's a great way to build strength and stability.

 Here's how to perform the hollow hold.

-1. Begin by laying on your back.
+1. Begin by lying on your back.
 Think of tucking your ribs and hip bones together which rounds the lower back and presses it into the floor.

-2. Holding that position raise the upper back off the floor and the arms overhead.
-Then, keeping the legs squeezed together and the toes pointed and raise the legs off the ground.
+2. Holding that position raises the upper back off the floor and the arms overhead.
+Then, keeping the legs squeezed together and the toes pointed, raise the legs off the ground.
 This creates a boat-like pose.

 3. Hold.